 The real explosion in cat populations came with Japan's rural depopulation.
 As young people left islands for mainland cities through the 1960s-2000s, human populations plummeted.
 With fewer people but continued food sources, cats thrived.

-On Aoshima, the human population dropped from hundreds to fewer than 10, while cats numbered over 100.
-The ratio became extreme enough to attract media attention.
+Aoshima is the starkest example: the human population dropped from hundreds to fewer than 10, while cats numbered over 100.

 Modern Management